trichelab/bamSliceR/README.md

 exs <- exs[which(!is.na(names(exs)))]
 ```

-Get the exons of target genes and make the format for BamSlicing input
+Get the exons of target genes and make the format for bamSliceR input

 ``` r
 target_genes_exs = target_genes[which(names(target_genes) %in% names(exs)) ]